 - Garlic / Shallots - Prep as directed.
 (Can be done up to 3 days ahead)

 - Make egg wash - Whisk egg with water.

 - Cucumbers / Tomatoes - Prep as directed.

 - Heat oven to 425F(or 218C) degrees with sheet pan inside.

 - Watch this video to see how to assemble calzones - it’s much better than just the directions.
 Roll out pizza dough into an oval shape (if you have a pizza paddle, do it on that, so you can easily ease the calzone onto a sheet pan).
 Place filling onto one half of the dough, leaving about a ¾”(1.875cm) edge.
 Brush the edge with egg wash, and fold dough over the filling and crimp with a fork.
 Brush top of calzone with egg wash and transfer to heated sheet pan.
 Repeat for remainder of calzones.
 Bake for 12 to 15 minutes, until golden.

 - While calzones are baking, heat a small saucepan over medium-high heat.
 Add cooking oil and then garlic and shallots to heated oil.
 Saute for ~2 minutes and then add crushed tomatoes with brown sugar, salt, and black pepper.
 Simmer for ~10 minutes.
 Season to taste with more salt and pepper.

-- Prepare vinaigrette by whisking together balsamic vinegar, maple syrup, Dijon, and cooking oil.
+- Prepare vinaigrette by whisking together balsamic vinegar, maple syrup, Dijon, and cooking oil (triple for next two nights’ dinners).
 Season to taste with salt and pepper.
 Toss vinaigrette with cucumbers, tomatoes, and greens.

 - Enjoy calzones fresh out of the oven drizzled with marinara sauce!